mkidson/mkidson_obsidian_vault/MSc/To-Do files/Francois meeting.md

 # Regular updates
 - Francois will join for one of our tuesday meetings per month
-- Last week of may setup teams meeting
+- Last week of may set up teams meeting

 # Goals at the end of the PhD
 - Mid to late 2028, we must have a device (XStorm + ours) that is operational to be used on Air France.
 There are two other devices that are also going to be included.